 09 of 09

 If you want a really large dog that's not quite as giant and lazy as the Mastiff, then the Bullmastiff might be right for you.
-Weighing 100-130 pounds, this is still a quite large dog.
+Weighing 100 pounds to 130 pounds, this is still a quite large dog.
 Health is similar to the Mastiff (or better) and the lifespan might be a bit longer.
 The breed has a little bit more energy than the Mastiff but still not much endurance.
 Daily walks should be enough to keep your Bullmastiff happy and healthy.
 The rest of the time, this dog will be all about the couch!